 - Archiving your email on your local PC is risky.
 What would happen if your PC was lost, stolen or crashed?
 You will have lost all your archived data.

-Before You Go: Email Archiving vs. Email Backup
+The Difference Between Email Archiving vs. Email Backup

 Be aware that there is a big difference between email archiving and email backup.

-However, this is different than email backup.
+But this is very different than email backup.